A Schur's theorem via a monotonicity and the expansion module: Proof of Theorem

-The second line above follows from the definition of the curvature measuring the rotating angle of the tangent for a curve \cite{Pogo} (cf. page 49) and that for a convex curve $k(s)\ge 0$.
-The third line uses the assumption, and the last line follows from the definition of the (spherical) distance between two points being the infimum of the length of all possible connecting curves in $\mathbb{S}^n$.
-The same argument also implies that for any $s\in [s', s_*]$
+The second line above follows from the definition of the curvature (for the space curve) as the derivative of the angle $\theta(s)$ between the tangent $T(s)$ and $T(s+h)$ for a curve \cite{Pogo} (cf. page 49) and that for a convex curve $k(s)\ge 0$.
+The third line uses the assumption of the theorem, and the last line follows from the definition of the (spherical) distance between two points being the infimum of the length of all possible piece-wisely smooth pathes (in $\mathbb{S}^n$) connecting them.
+By the monotonicity of the parametrization of $\beta(\eta)$ the same argument also implies that for any smooth $s\in [s', s_*]$